the-craft-beer-foundation/white-paper/README.md

 #### Roadmap

-- <strong>Pre 1.0 Brew Platform:</strong> Complete development of the Brew App, the Recognition and Reward system and the Brew Ledger and Payments system.
+- <strong>Pre 1.0 Brew Platform:</strong> Complete development of the Brew DApp, the Recognition and Reward system and the Brew Ledger and Payments system.

 - <strong>1.0 Brew Platform:</strong> Launch the Brew platform.

-- <strong>Beyond 1.0 Brew Platform:</strong> Brew wallet integrated with the Brew App.
+- <strong>Beyond 1.0 Brew Platform:</strong> Brew wallet integrated with the Brew DApp.

 ### The Australian Business Landscape